wadehall/advdb-hw2/README.md

 <br/>

 According to the above results, we noticed that MySQL and KDB with covering index can both improve their query performance significantly.
 And this conclusion are applied to both data distributions.
-This is because having a covering index can help a query to get the requested columns in the index without conducting a further lookup into the clustered index.
+This is because having a covering index can let a query get the requested columns from the index without conducting a further lookup into the clustered index.

 Therefore, we can adjust the statement as follows:

-It would be better to leverage a covering index on the columns that we will query frequently to improve performance significantly.
+It would be better to leverage a covering index on the columns that we will query frequently so that we can improve performance significantly.

 <br/>
 <br/>